DarkRiftNetworking/DarkRift.Documentation/advanced/debugging_common_issues/recycling_warnings.md

 # Recycling Warnings
 ## Example
 ```
-10 DarkRiftReader objects were finalized last period.
+10 DarkRiftWriter objects were finalized last period.
 This is usually a sign that you are not recycling objects correctly.
 ```

 ## Description